 Little Women by Louisa May Alcott

-Louisa May Alcott’s most famous novel, “Little Women,” is the story of four sisters, Meg, Jo, Beth, and Amy March.
-Loosely based upon the author’s own experiences with her three sisters, the novel is a classic coming of age story which follows the development of the young women into adulthood.
-Set against the backdrop of the American civil war, the story begins to unfold during Christmastime.
-With their father away at war, the family must endure great poverty induced hardship, often times going hungry.
+Set against the backdrop of the American Civil War, the story begins to unfold during Christmastime.
+With their father away at war, the family must endure great poverty-induced hardship, oftentimes going hungry.
 Central to the theme of the novel is the issue of overcoming one’s character flaws.
 For Meg it is vanity; Jo, temper; Beth, shyness; and Amy, selfishness.
 Through the various activities of the four sisters told throughout the novel lessons are learned of the consequences of these particular flaws.
-“Little Women” was an instant success and popular favorite ever since its original publication in 1868.

 A Tale of Two Cities by Charles Dickens